How to Become a Certified Dementia Practitioner

-After your seminar be sure to hold onto your certificate of attendance!
-You’ll be submitting this with your application.
+After your seminar be sure to hold on to your Certificate of Attendance!
+You will be submitting this with your application.

 Is There a Test?

-While an exam is not required, some seminar instructors may choose to give an exam to make sure you understood the course.
+While an exam is not required, some seminar instructors may choose to give an exam to make sure that you understood the course.
 Nothing scary though!
-You just show up and take the seminar then think of the exam as a “knowledge check” (if one is even included).

-Note that you will complete an evaluation after the seminar, but this piece isn’t an exam.
+Please note that you will complete an evaluation after the seminar, but that is not an exam.

 But wait, there’s more!
-I wanted to make sure that you were aware of these certifications.
+We wanted to make sure that you were aware of these additional certifications.
 NCCDP offers several other certifications, more specific to the individual profession:

 - CADDCT® Certified Alzheimer’s Disease and Dementia Care Trainer®

 - CFR-DT® Certified First Responder – Dementia Trained®

 - CFRDT® Certified First Responder Dementia Trainer®